AckerlyXu/heima/articles/redis-cache/cache-configure.md

 ## <a name="redis-console"></a> Redis console
 You can securely issue commands to your Azure Redis Cache instances using the **Redis Console**, which is available for Standard and Premium caches.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The Redis Console does not work with VNET, clustering, and databases other than 0.
 ><p>
-><p> * [VNET](/documentation/articles/cache-how-to-premium-vnet/) - When your cache is part of a VNET, only clients in the VNET can access the cache.
+><p> * [VNET](./cache-how-to-premium-vnet.md) - When your cache is part of a VNET, only clients in the VNET can access the cache.
 Because the Redis Console uses the redis-cli.exe client hosted on VMs that are not part of your VNET, it can't connect to your cache.
-><p> * [Clustering](/documentation/articles/cache-how-to-premium-clustering/) - The Redis Console uses the redis-cli.exe client, which does not currently support clustering.
+><p> * [Clustering](./cache-how-to-premium-clustering.md) - The Redis Console uses the redis-cli.exe client, which does not currently support clustering.
 The redis-cli utility in the [unstable](http://redis.io/download) branch of the Redis repository at GitHub implements basic support when started with the `-c` switch.
 For more information, see [Playing with the cluster](http://redis.io/topics/cluster-tutorial#playing-with-the-cluster) on [http://redis.io](http://redis.io) in the [Redis cluster tutorial](http://redis.io/topics/cluster-tutorial).
 ><p> * The Redis Console makes a new connection to database 0 each time you submit a command.
 You can't use the `SELECT` command to select a different database, because the database is reset to 0 with each command.
-For information on running Redis commands, including changing to a different database, see [How can I run Redis commands?](/documentation/articles/cache-faq/#how-can-i-run-redis-commands)
+For information on running Redis commands, including changing to a different database, see [How can I run Redis commands?](./cache-faq.md#how-can-i-run-redis-commands)
 >
 >